Malinda S. Smith: Awards

 From 2018-2020 Smith also held the Provost Fellowship (Equity, Diversity and Inclusion Policy) at the University of Alberta.
-In 2018 she was a Viola Desmond Award Honoree from Ryerson University (now Toronto Metropolitan University, and received the Equity, Diversity, and Inclusion Award from the University of Alberta.
+In 2018 she was a Viola Desmond Award Honoree from Ryerson University (now Toronto Metropolitan University) and received the Equity, Diversity, and Inclusion Award from the University of Alberta.
 In 2016 Smith received the HSBC Community Contributor of the Year Award "given to a person who goes above and beyond to affect change in Canadian society as it relates to diversity and inclusion, human rights and equity".
 She was the recipient of the 2015 Equity Award of the Canadian Association of University Teachers for "outstanding contributions to equity and collective bargaining".
-Smith was the 2013 recipient of the Human Rights Education Award (Academic Staff) from the Office of Safe Disclosure and Human Rights at the University of Alberta.
-In 2011 she was selected Academic Woman of the Year by the Academic Women's Association at the University of Alberta.
-In 2010 she received the Anti-Racism Award (Individual Category) from the Centre for Race and Culture in Edmonton.